bromontana/Light-Field/README.md

 ## Contents

  + Host
     + Depth Mapping
        + Basically what you would need to make disparity maps from both camera outputs
   + Scripts
      + All of the scripts for automation.
 Important to check these before running them to make sure that the directories are correct.
  + Raspberry Pi
-  + socket\_testing
+    + socket-testing
-   + This is all the stuff that will be constantly running on the server.
-These functions are going to be what lets the pi take commands and execute them accordingly.
+      + This is all the stuff that will be constantly running on the server These functions are going to be what lets the pi take commands and execute them accordingly.
   + This directory is basically the stuff that goes in the ~/ directory